Splitting hairs with transcendental entire functions: The semiconjugacy

-Using Theorem \ref{cor_homot2}, we are aiming to find curves post-$0$-homotopic to the pieces of dynamic rays totally contained in $C$ with uniformly bounded $\Or$-length.
+Using Theorem~\ref{cor_homot2}, we are aiming to find curves post-$0$-homotopic to the pieces of dynamic rays totally contained in $C$ with uniformly bounded $\Or$-length.
 Observe that $C \cap P(f) \subset I(f)$, since by the choice of the constant $K$ in \eqref{eq_dk2}, $(P(f)\setminus I(f)) \Subset \D_K$.
-Moreover, by discreteness of $P_J$, $C \cap P_J$ is a finite set, and since, by Theorem \ref{thm_CB}, $f$ is criniferous, there exists at least one ray tail connecting each point of $C \cap P_J$ to infinity; see \cite[Theorem 1.3]{mio_newCB}.
-We note that $f^{-1}(\C\setminus \D_L)$ does not intersect $S(f)$, and so are a collection of tracts $\T$ for $f$.
-Then, see \cite[Lemma 2.1]{lasse_dreadlocks}, at most finitely many pieces of the tracts in $\T$ intersect $C$, say $\{T_1, \ldots, T_m\}$.
+Moreover, by discreteness of $P_J$, $C \cap P_J$ is a finite set, and since, by Theorem~\ref{thm_CB}, $f$ is criniferous, there exists at least one ray tail connecting each point of $C \cap P_J$ to infinity; see \cite[Theorem 1.4]{mio_newCB}.
+Since $S(f)\subset \D_L$, the connected components of $f^{-1}(\C\setminus \D_L)$ form a collection $\T$ of tracts.
+Then, see \cite[Lemma~2.1]{lasse_dreadlocks}, at most finitely many pieces of the tracts in $\T$ intersect $C$, say $\{T_1, \ldots, T_m\}$.
 Each of these pieces is simply-connected and its boundary is an analytic curve, and hence locally connected.
-Thus, we can apply Theorem \ref{cor_homot2} to the closure of each $T_i$ in $C$, to obtain a constant $L_i$ such that for any (connected) piece of ray tail $\xi \subset \overline{T_i}\cap C$, there exists $\delta\in [\xi]_{_0}$ with $\ell_{\Or}(\delta)\leq L_i.$ Letting $\mu_2\defeq \max_{1\leq i\leq m}L_i$, and using Corollary \ref{cor_uniform}, the claim follows. \end{subproof}
+Thus, we can apply Theorem~\ref{cor_homot2} to the closure of each $T_i$ in $C$, to obtain a constant $L_i$ such that for any (connected) piece of ray tail $\xi \subset \overline{T_i}\cap C$, there exists $\delta\in [\xi]_{_0}$ with $\ell_{\Or}(\delta)\leq L_i.$ The claim now follows letting $\mu_2\defeq \max_{1\leq i\leq m}L_i$ and using Corollary~\ref{cor_uniform}. \end{subproof}